mikailkhona/mikailkhona.github.io/index.md

 # Mikail Khona
 Physics PhD student, MIT

+Hi, welcome to my webpage!

 I do research in computational and theoretical systems neuroscience.
-I am primarily advised by Ila Fiete (fietelab.mit.edu)
+I am primarily advised by Ila Fiete (fietelab.mit.edu) You can have a look at my research and publications using the links on the right.

 You can reach me at: mikail@mit.edu